UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

       The LUNARC HPC Desktop and Interactive HPC at PDC both use Desktop On-Demand and GfxLauncher to run certain interactive apps without going through a terminal interface.
 Go to the Applications menu at the top left, mouse over ``Applications-Matlab`` (LUNARC) or ``PDC-Matlab`` to see the versions available, and click your preferred version.
 That will open a GfxLauncher popup where you can set the resources needed to run the MATLAB GUI (note that batch jobs submitted from within the GUI are _not_ bound by the same settings as the GUI).

       At PDC, setting the partition happens entirely within the GfxLauncher.
-On LUNARC's Cosmos cluster, there are 3 versions per MATLAB release in the Apps menu&mdash;regular, (CPU), and (HEP,CPU)&mdash;and your resource choices partly depend on which of those you select.
+On LUNARC's Cosmos cluster, there are 3 versions per MATLAB release in the Apps menu &mdash; regular, (CPU), and (HEP,CPU) &mdash; and your resource choices partly depend on which of those you select.

       .. figure:: ../../img/Cosmos-AppMenu-Matlab.png
          :width: 350